heywoodlh/prsn-stack/README.md

 TZ is the timezone that the Docker containers will use.
 You can find a list of Unix time zones here: https://en.wikipedia.org/wiki/List_of_tz_database_time_zones

+*Note: the `init.sh` script doesn't handle relative paths.
+It is intended to be run where the user's working directory is the same directory it is housed in.
+That means that you make sure you run the script while you are in the same directory as the script./*

 Run the init script:
 `./init.sh`